weseek/growi-docker-compose/examples/growi-unique-ogp/README.md

 =====================================================

-This example enables GROWI to integrate with growi-unique-ogp so that user will be able to generate ogp.
+This example enables GROWI to integrate with growi-unique-ogp so that the user will be able to generate ogp.

 Install and Start
 ------------------